-VA Form 21-0781, Statement in Support of Claim for Service Connection for PTSD - also known as the VA PTSD Form 21-0781 - is a specific application form issued by the Department of Veterans Affairs (VA).
-The form has to be filled out by every person who is placing a claim for PTSD - or Post Traumatic Stress Disorder - with the Department.
+VA Form 21-0781, Statement in Support of Claim for Service Connection for PTSD , is an application issued by the U.S. Department of Veterans Affairs (VA) and filled out by every individual looking to place a claim for service-related PTSD - or Post Traumatic Stress Disorder - with the VA.
 The claimants have to document the event or series of events that led to the disorder during their military service.

 Veterans with a Purple Heart award, a Combat Infantryman Badge, or a Combat Action Ribbon may not be asked to fill out the form when applying for a VA disability compensation.
 The VA should notify you if the filing is necessary.

-The latest version of the form was released on July 1, 2017, with the previous edition obsolete.
-An up-to-date VA Form 21-0781 fillable version is available for digital filing and download below or can be found on the VA website.
+The latest version of the form was released on July 1, 2017 , with the previous edition obsolete.
+An up-to-date VA Form 21-0781 fillable version is available for digital filing and download below.

-Another form that can be filled out to claim service-connected PTSD is the VA Form 21-0781A, which should be completed by veterans who have been diagnosed with PTSD due to a personal assault during their service that contributed to their current condition.
+Another form that can be filled out to claim service-connected PTSD is VA Form 21-0781A, Statement in Support of Claim for Service Connection for Posttraumatic Stress Disorder (PTSD) Secondary to Personal Assault, which should be completed by veterans who have been diagnosed with PTSD due to a personal assault during their service that contributed to their current condition.
 The form asks to list the particular stressful incident or incidents and provide additional information on the event.

 The VA Administration will initiate their own investigation order to assess whether the applicant is owed any benefits in connection with the incident.
 The applicant also has to specify all available sources and list the witnesses that may give any supporting information concerning the reported assault.

-If a veteran would like the VA to obtain the treatment records from a healthcare provider, the VA Form 21-0781a should be submitted along with the Statement in Support of Claim for Service Connection Post-Traumatic Stress Disorder.
+If a veteran would like the VA to obtain the treatment records from a healthcare provider, VA Form 21-0781A should be submitted along with the Statement in Support of Claim for Service Connection Post-Traumatic Stress Disorder.

 Writing the PTSD claim can be extremely difficult because of a need to remember traumatic events and to be accurate about details, but it is something that has to be done.
 Here are the steps that you should follow: